Your child's doctor will start with a physical exam that will include:

 Many clinics are equipped with a lab that can get a test result within a few minutes.
-However, a second more reliable test is usually sent out to a lab that can return results within 24 to 48 hours.
+However, a second more reliable test is usually sent out to a lab that can often return results within several hours or a couple of days.

 If the rapid in-clinic test comes back positive, then your child almost certainly has a bacterial infection.
 If the test comes back negative, then your child likely has a viral infection.
 Your doctor will wait, however, for the more reliable out-of-clinic lab test to determine the cause of the infection.

 Your doctor may order a CBC with a small sample of your child's blood.
 The result of this test, which can often be completed in a clinic, produces a count of the different types of blood cells.
 The profile of what's elevated, what's normal or what's below normal can indicate whether an infection is more likely caused by a bacterial or viral agent.
 A CBC is not often needed to diagnose strep throat.
 However, if the strep throat lab test is negative, the CBC may be needed to help determine the cause of tonsillitis.